ChRe777/CleanCode/README.md

 There is a class Customer and a CustomerObject what is the distinct

-moneyAmount is indistinguishable from money customerInfo is -"- from customer account is -"- from accountData theMessage is -"- from message
+    moneyAmount is indistinguishable from money
+    customerInfo is -"- from customer
+    account is -"- from accountData
+    theMessage is -"- from message

-    Rule: *Create searchable names*
+> Rule: *Create searchable names*

+> Rule: *Avoid encoding*

+    PhoneNumber phoneString; // name not changed if type changed

+    private string m_desc; // the textual description

+    Use ShapeFactory and ShapeFactoryImp instead of IShapeFactory and ShapeFactory